openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

-## Tutorial 01 Connecting to the runtime
+## Tutorial 01 Connecting to the OpenFin Runtime

 ### Objective